 Erectile dysfunction or impotence are medical terms for the inability to get or sustain an erection for sexual intercourse.
 It can be caused by tiredness, stress, too much alcohol, certain medications and diabetes.
 All men experience difficulties in achieving an erection at some time in their lives, but about one man in every ten has continuing erection problems and over half of all men with diabetes are affected.

 Sex is an important part of a relationship for people and an unfulfilling sex life can cause problems within a relationship, with feelings of frustration, hurt and rejection.
 Many couples maintain a conspiracy of silence about the issue.
 They are reluctant to talk about it for fear of causing each other more stress.
 Open communication is important as discussion can lead to greater understanding of each other's perception of the problem and a greater understanding of each other's sexual and emotional needs.

 There are many treatments available for erectile dysfunction and you may want to try out alternatives before you decide on the one which best suits you and your partner.
-To access these treatments, the best person to speak to is your doctor but in the first instance, you may wish to talk through the options with a Careline Counsellor.
-The Careline staff are trained counsellors who have the time to provide you with information and support.
+To access these treatments, the best person to speak to is your doctor but in the first instance, you may wish to talk through the options with a Diabetes UK Helpline counsellor.
+The helpline staff are highly trained advisors who have the time to provide you with information and support.
 The service is confidential and you can choose to remain anonymous.
 You can also contact the Sexual Dysfunction Association: